Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-\begin{proposition} For any symplectic almost Lie 2-algebroid the associated Jacobiator $J_{\Theta}(\sigma, \psi, \lambda)$ \begin{enumerate} \item is linear over $C^{\infty}(M)$. \item vanishes if any of the sections, say $\sigma$, it is evaluated on are $Q_{\Theta}$ closed, i.e., if any of the sections is such that $\{\Theta, \sigma \} =0$.
-In particular, the Jacobiator vanishes when any of the sections it is evaluated on are $Q_{\Theta}$-exact, i.e., any section of the form $\{ \Theta, f\}$ for some $f \in C^{\infty}(M)$. \end{enumerate} \end{proposition} \begin{remark} Proposition \ref{prop:SymmJac} and part (1) of Proposition \ref{prop:JacLin} were first proved by Liu, Sheng \& Xu \cite{Liu:2016}, but in the `traditional framework'.
-We remark, that using supermanifolds and the derived bracket construction simplifies the proofs of these statements significantly. \end{remark}
+as $\{\sigma, \{\psi, \lambda \} \} $ vanishes due to the weights of $\sigma, \psi$, and $\lambda$, and the other term vanishes as $\{ \psi, \lambda\}$ is a function on $M$, i.e., from Definition \ref{def:almostLie2}, $\{ \Sigma, \{ \psi, \lambda\}\} =0$. \end{proof} A section $\sigma$ of a symplectic almost Lie $2$-algebroid with pre-homological potential $\Theta$ is said to be \emph{$Q_\Theta$-closed} if $Q_\Theta \sigma = 0$.
+Similarly, a section $\sigma$ is said to be \emph{$Q_\Theta$-exact} if there exists some $f \in C^\infty(M)$ such that $\sigma = Q_\Theta f$.
+From Definition \ref{def:almostLie2} it follows that any $Q_\Theta$-exact section is automatically $Q_\Theta$-closed.
+Using Proposition \ref{prop:ViolationAnchorBracket} and Proposition \ref{prop:SymmJac} we arrive at the following results. \begin{proposition} Let $J_\Theta$ be the Jacobiator associated with a symplectic almost Lie 2-algebroid.
+Then \begin{enumerate} \item $J_\Theta$ is $C^{\infty}(M)$-linear in each argument, and \item $J_\Theta$ vanishes if at least one of its arguments is $Q_\Theta$-closed. \end{enumerate} \end{proposition} \begin{remark} Proposition \ref{prop:SymmJac} and part (1) of Proposition \ref{prop:JacLin} were first proved by Liu, Sheng \& Xu \cite{Liu:2016} in a traditional framework.
+We remark that using supermanifolds and the derived bracket construction simplifies the proofs of these statements significantly. \end{remark}